surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 </.form>
 {% endhighlight %}

-But our values don't seem to be showing up in the form.
+However our values don't seem to be showing up in the form.
 What's going on?
 Well, when `to_form/1` is called, it copies over data from the changeset to the form struct, but it doesn't seem to pick up the changes!
 We need to commit the changes first to the changeset before we can convert it to a form.
-We can do this by applying the `:new` action to the changeset.
-But we should remember that `apply_action/2` can fail.
+We can do this by applying the `:new` action to the changeset, but we should remember that `apply_action/2` can fail.
 So our LiveView code becomes this:

 {% highlight elixir %}
 # order_live.ex